sv-tools/bumptag/README.md

     -m, --major     Increment the MAJOR version
     -n, --minor     Increment the MINOR version (default) -p, --patch     Increment the PATCH version
-        --version   Show a version of the bumpversion tool --find-tag  Show the last tag, can be useful for CI tools
+        --version   Show a version of the bumptag tool --find-tag  Show the last tag, can be useful for CI tools
 ```